marcglasberg/fast_immutable_collections/README.md

 1. [persistent][persistent_dart]

-    - They've implemented *operators* for the objects, something which converges to the assumption that immutable objects should be treated just like values.
+    - They've implemented *operators* for all the objects, something which converges to the assumption that immutable objects should be treated just like values.
     - It depends on Dart `>=0.8.10+6 <2.0.0`.
 It's old enough so that *typing* is very weak throughout the package.
-So a major refactor would be necessary in order to use it with more recent versions of Dart.
+So a major refactor would be necessary in order to use it with more recent versions of Dart, which would be very costly, given the complexity of the package.

 1. [kt.dart][kt_dart]